For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 Chen’s passion has allowed him and Arutyunyan to think almost alike.
 Arutyunyan, who had been coaching for three decades before taking on Chen, found in the 11-year-old someone who absorbed and trusted his coaching so much that he could try something new: Arutyunyan “invented” a way for Chen to perfect enough skills to be able to alter his programs in the weeks before big competitions.

 “We do like the game Lego — you know Lego?”
-Arutunyan asks.
+Arutyunyan asks.
 “You can always match pieces in Lego, so that’s what we do.
 We have pieces.
 We can always change it and build something else.”

 It sounds simple.
 It’s actually very hard.